egkoppel/Graphics/README.md

 # Graphics
-My attempt at OpenGL graphics
+My attempt at OpenGL graphics.

 I have no idea what this will end up as, but it's a bit of fun and something to do.

 Previous goals include: